marcduiker/azure-functions-university/lessons/table.md

     [Table(TableConfig.Table)] CloudTable cloudTable
     ```

      > 🔎 **Observation** - The Table binding only uses the table name now.
 The type the binding is using is `CloudTable` and comes from the `Microsoft.Azure.Cosmos.Table` NuGet package.
-The CloudTable exposes a lot methods to interact with a Table in either TableStorage or CosmosDB Tables.
+The CloudTable exposes a lot of methods to interact with a Table in either TableStorage or CosmosDB Tables, have a look!

 5. Replace the body of the function method with: